lit/lit-element/docs/_guide/publish.md

 }
 ```

-Also, make a README telling people how to consume your element
+You should also create a README describing how to consume your component.
+A basic guide to consuming LitElement components is documented at [Use a component](use).

-### if typescript
+## Transpiling TypeScript

-To transpile TypeScript, conigure tsconfig.josn. eg
+To transpile element code from TypeScript, conigure tsconfig.json.
+Make sure you include the `"downlevelIteration": true` option.

 **tsconfig.json**